Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:gamdiagram)GAM output on line length data</p>
 </div>

-While we can see that the average fit to this data is fair, the predictive power won't be very good at any given point on the graph.
-Ultimately, there isn't a good relationship between line-length and scans into the ballpark.
+While the average fit to this data is fair, the predictive power won't be very good at any given point on the graph.
+Ultimately, there isn't a good relationship between line length and scans into the ballpark.
 However, we do see that the data appears multi-modal.
-Lines decrease near the start of the gameh.
-This makes sense as early arrivers place their orders and take their seats.
+For example, lines decrease near the start of the game.
+This decrease in line length at first pitch makes sense as early arrivers place their orders and take their seats.

 ### Understanding wait times

-Now that we have some data on line-length we can take a closer look at what is driving wait-time.
-We can simulate some results from measuring the broader process.
+Now that we have some data on line length, we can closely examine what drives wait time.
+We can simulate some results by measuring the broader process.
 We built a function `f_get_wait_times()` to provide us with some data.
-This function breaks wait-times into three parts:
+This function breaks wait times into three parts:

 - Order time: The amount of time it takes to place an order
 - Payment time: How long it took to fulfill payment after the order was placed
 - fulfillment time: How long it took to fulfill the order after payment

-This is all information that we would have had to capture through direct measurements.
-We include the function that creates the data here so that you can see that we used simple exponentially distributed data on the components of the process.
+We would have had to capture this information through direct measurements.
+We include the function that creates the data here so that you can see that we used simple, exponentially distributed data on the process components.
 This may or may not be true in practice, but we have seen similar patterns in actual data.

 ```r